Western Province Sri Lanka Travel Guide

 Electronic Travel Authorization (ETA) for short visits.
 Apply online via the official ETA Sri Lanka Government Portal.
 Voa is less common.
 For longer stays, apply through an embassy or consulate.

-Passport valid for six months from arrival, proof of confirmed a ticket out of the country, and evidence that you can support yourself financially.
+Passport valid for six months from arrival, proof of confirmed return or onward ticket, and evidence of sufficient funds.
 Photos for other visa types.

 Approximately USD 50 (early 2024).
-Payment should be online.
-Immigration officers take fingerprints and photos.
+Payment is online.
+Immigration officers take fingerprints and pictures.

 No special permits typically needed for general tourism within Colombo.
-Access to some protected areas may need permits.
+Access to certain protected areas may need permits.

 For travelers aged nine months or older if arriving from or transiting through a country with Yellow Fever risk.